The Myth of Teams Chat Data Stored in Exchange Online

 Office 365 Notification MC230096 posted on 16 December is titled Change to properties added to Teams chat messages saved in Exchange Online.
 It’s a bad and misleading title.
 Teams chat messages are never saved in Exchange Online.
 Teams compliance records are, and there’s a big difference between the two types of object.

 Unfortunately, some believe the myth that Teams compliance records are complete and perfect copies of chat messages.
-They’re not and several important pieces of information are missing from the items stored in Exchange Online, like reactions, code snippets, and voice memos.
+They’re not and several important pieces of information are missing from the items stored in Exchange Online, like reactions and voice memos.
 Some backup vendors seek to perpetuate the notion that copying the Exchange items creates a good backup for Teams, which isn’t true, unless you consider a total inability to restore the items into Teams a backup feature.

 Old and Expensive Attributes Being Removed